LittleBigRefresh/Docs/topics/discord/information.md

 1. Follow Discord's terms of service.
 These can be found at <https://discord.com/terms>.

-2. No spam or self-promotion (server invites, advertisements, etc) without permission from a staff member.
+2. No spam or self-promotion (server invites, advertisements, etc.) without permission from a staff member.
 This includes DMing fellow members.

 3. Treat everyone with respect.
 Absolutely no harassment, witch hunting, sexism, racism, or hate speech will be tolerated.